skip to Main Content

 What are the benefits of an appeal?

 If successful, you could obtain many benefits from your audit appeal.
-The appeals officer in charge of your case will review the results of the audit as well as your tax information and determine whether the audit findings indicate the correct results.
+The appeals officer in charge of your case will review the results of the audit as well as your tax information and determine whether the tax audit findings indicate the correct results.
 In many cases, individuals see the taxes and penalties owed reduced by approximately 40 percent.
 Additionally, you may see a delay in your tax bill due date until the completion of your appeal.

 Are there downfalls to an appeal?